From the Northwest Film Forum

 Not just a genre, but a mood and an attitude, and Seattle is showing up hardcore!
 Featuring documentaries from Chris Looney and Jefferson Elliott, and music videos by Cheryl Ediss for No Baby, Linda Fenstermaker for Mommy Long Legs, Danny Denial, plus Ellen Break, Olivia, and Maky with Blanket Fort Films.
 Filmmakers in attendance, 100% of whom are from Seattle!
 Co-presented with Blanket Fort Films.

 Held off-site at LANGSTON, Local Sightings’ closing night short film program and panel discussion celebrate key African-American elders and freedom-fighters through short films and storytelling!
 Featuring the Seattle Chapter of the Black Panther Party, civil rights leader Jack O’Dell, a diverse chapter of local veterans, and more.
 Co-presented with LANGSTON, CD Forum, and CAIR-WA.

-SUBSCRIBE TO CHS: Appreciate CHS's breaking news?
+HAPPY NEW YEAR!
+YOU'VE BEEN MEANING TO!
+SUBSCRIBE TO KEEP CHS GOING INTO 2020!
+We need your help.
+Support local journalism dedicated to your neighborhood.
 SUBSCRIBE HERE TODAY.
 Join to become a subscriber at $1/$5/$10 a month to help CHS provide community news with NO PAYWALL.
 You can also sign up for a one-time annual payment.
 Why support CHS?
 More here.